 The image below show the example of how the zones can be placed.
 It is one of the ways to do it.

 STEP 2 - Define Traffic Movements, Events, Scenarios

 The most common way how to define your traffic behavior is by defining the traffic movements.
-Movements allow you to filter traffic objects (individual vehicles or pedestrians) that are driving their path.
+Movements allow you to filter traffic objects that are driving their path.
 This is necessary as the baseline for all kinds of analyses, from traffic counting to advanced analyses of travel time, saturation flows and more.

 Example below filters traffic objects (trajectories) that were crossing the zone1, then zone2 and then zone 3 in that specific order.
 For more information, click below and read the full article describing traffic movements in detail.

 The second option for defining specific traffic behavior conditions is using Events.
-Events allow you to filter traffic objects by various behaviour (e.g. by occupancy time, only vehicles that stopped in the area, and more).
-Events allow you to create advanced conditions to your filters and scenarios (read below).
+Events allow you to create advanced conditions to your filters and scenarios (e.g. filter traffic objects by occupancy time in a zone, filter only the vehicles that stopped in the area).

 Example below filters traffic objects that were staying in the middle of the intersection (zone5) for 5 to 35 seconds.
 For more information, click below and read the full article describing events in detail.

 The third option for defining the traffic behavior is to create a traffic scenario that allows for combining various movements and events into complex conditions.
 Scenarios use simple logic operators AND, OR, THEN, and NOT.
 With this tool you can easily filter the traffic trajectories for the most complex traffic situations you can think of.